Your enquiry has been successfully sent

 Biography

-Dr McGinness is an Ecologist who conducts research aiming to inform sustainable natural resource management practices.
+Dr McGinness is a Senior Research Scientist who conducts ecological research aiming to inform sustainable natural resource management practices.
 With a background in riverine and floodplain landscape ecology, her interdisciplinary work integrates aquatic and terrestrial ecology in a range of agricultural, mixed and natural ecosystems.
-Research areas include the effects of changes in landuse, hydrology and flooding upon biodiversity and productivity; the ecological influence of variability and connectivity in river systems and their catchments; and the adaptive management and rehabilitation of ephemeral creeks, floodplains and wetlands in multi-use landscapes.
+Research areas have included: the effects of changes in landuse, hydrology and flooding upon biodiversity and productivity; the ecological influence of variability and connectivity in floodplain river systems; and the adaptive management and rehabilitation of ephemeral creeks, floodplains and wetlands in multi-use landscapes.
+Recently, Dr McGinness has led novel research in waterbird ecology, including Australia's largest waterbird movements tracking project, using the latest satellite technology to directly inform water and wetland management from local to national scales.
+Dr McGinness currently leads the Waterbird Theme for the Commonwealth Environmental Water Holder's monitoring, evaluation and research program (Flow-MER), and has also led the Diversity Theme and Waterbird Theme for previous iterations of this program.

 Dr McGinness’ research describing how key drivers including land use and water regime influence ecological outcomes in floodplain ecosystems is part of a nation-wide effort to develop ecosystem response models to inform management in these systems.
 She provides solutions to management problems such as how, when and where to apply environmental flows in the context of competing environmental and consumptive water needs – for both in-stream benefits and sustainability of ecological communities in the broader landscape.